-Requests for capacity in the running timetable, other than RC, are considered as requests for tailor-made paths and are handled by the involved IMs/AB in accordance with concerning national rules.
+Requests for capacity in the running timetable, other than RC, are considered as requests for tailormade paths and are handled by the involved IMs/AB in accordance with concerning national rules.
 In case of appeal for assistance, the C-OSS provides support, if possible.
 The level of assistance by the C-OSS is determined on a case-by-case basis.

-More details are provided in CID Book 4 - Procedures for Capacity and Traffic Management, chapter 3 Capacity allocation
+More details are provided in Chapter 4 - Procedures for Capacity and Traffic Management (part Capacity allocation).